hermannhueck/little-monad-demo/tutorial/src/main/scala/tutorial/ch09IOMonad/README.md

 In this small example we define two _Function0_'s and a method which returns a _Function0_.
-These _Function0_ instances are executed one by one by appending a pair of parenthesis to the end of these functions.
+These _Function0_ instances are executed one by one by appending a pair of parentheses to the end of these functions.

 The three functions cannot easily be composed, because _Function0_ does not provide _map_ and _flatMap_.

 Aside: _() => A_ is syntactic sugar for _Function0[A],
-where the empty parens denote an empty parameter list and _A_ is the polymorphic return type.
+where the empty parens denote an empty parameter list and \_A_ is the polymorphic return type.

 Just as with _Function1_ there are two approaches to solve this problem: